shantanu-ai/TCNN3/README.md

 Pytorch(ver: 1.3.1)

 # Models:
-Pretrained pytorch models are kept at the ./Models folder
+Pretrained pytorch models are kept at the ./Models folder<br/>

 # Training:
-python3 train.py
+python3 train.py<br/>
-This will create the models and place them in the ./Models folder
+This will create the models and place them in the ./Models folder.

 # Testing:
 python3 test.py